Ikuragiku/TaskPilot/README.md

-# Organize-me
+# TaskPilot

-Organize-me is a full-stack productivity dashboard for managing tasks, projects, and statuses.
+TaskPilot is a full-stack productivity dashboard for managing tasks, projects, and statuses.
 It features a modern React frontend and a robust Node/Express backend with PostgreSQL and Prisma.

 ## Features
 - Task, project, and status management